Larreth/Belgrac/README.md

 # Belgrac
 A static one page website for a local electrical company.

-The website is built usinh HTML, CSS, SCSS, Bootstrap & JavaScript.
+The website is built using HTML, CSS, SCSS, Bootstrap & JavaScript.